VisuRiddles: Fine-grained Perception is a Primary Bottleneck for Multimodal Large Language Models in Abstract Visual

 \section{Related Work}

-\subsection{Multimodal Benchmarks.}
+\subsection{Multimodal Benchmarks}

 High-quality benchmarks are essential for driving progress in MLLMs.
-Earlier evaluation effort predominantly centered on basic visual comprehension tasks, leading to the development of extraction-oriented benchmarks~\cite{mathew2021docvqa,masry2022chartqa,liu2024ocrbench,singh2019towards,zhang2024android,zhang2024android,zhang2024ui,hsiao2022screenqa}.
+Earlier evaluation effort predominantly centered on basic visual comprehension tasks, leading to the development of extraction-oriented benchmarks~\citep{mathew2021docvqa,masry2022chartqa,liu2024ocrbench}.
 These benchmarks primarily assess a model’s ability to identify and align explicit visual elements.
-However, they depend heavily on surface-level cues, offering little assessment of an MLLM’s capacity for abstraction and logical reasoning.
-Therefore, researchers have expanded their focus on more holistic evaluation frameworks, proposing general-purpose benchmarks~\cite{xu2023mmbench,yue2024mmmu,bitton2023visit,yue2024mmmupro,huang2025ocreasoning}.
-These benchmarks span multiple tasks, including visual understanding, mathematical reasoning, and knowledge-based QA, and are designed to assess the generalist capabilities of MLLMs.
-Although general-purpose benchmarks span a wide range of tasks, they tend to emphasize knowledge-based evaluation over visual logical reasoning.
+However, they depend heavily on surface-level cues, offering little assessment of an MLLM’s capability for abstraction and logical reasoning.
+Therefore, general-purpose benchmarks~\citep{xu2023mmbench,bitton2023visit,yang2024mathglm, yue2024mmmupro,yue2024mmmu} are widely focused on.
+These benchmarks span multiple tasks, such as visual understanding and mathematical reasoning, and are designed to assess the generalist capabilities of MLLMs.
+However, they tend to emphasize knowledge-based evaluation over visual logical reasoning.
 Moreover, due to their strong semantic dominance, MLLMs may directly rely on their inherent knowledge, making it difficult to disentangle and evaluate models’ true visual reasoning capabilities.
-To address these limitations, certain studies have shifted toward evaluating visual logical reasoning, leading to logic-oriented benchmarks such as PGM~\cite{barrett2018measuring}, RAVEN~\cite{zhang2019raven}, I-RAVEN~\cite{hu2021stratified}, RAVEN-FAIR~\cite{benny2021scale}, CVR~\cite{zerroug2022benchmark}, Raven IQ~\cite{huang2023language}, ConceptARC~\cite{moskvichev2023conceptarc}, RPMs~\cite{zhang2024far}, MaRs-VQA~\cite{cao2024visual} MathVista~\cite{lu2023mathvista}, GeoEval~\cite{zhang2024geoeval}, MathVision\cite{wang2024measuring}, MathVerse~\cite{zhang2024mathverse}, CMMath~\cite{li2024cmmath}, OCR-Reasoning~\cite{huang2025ocreasoning} and MV-MATH~\cite{wang2025mv}.
+Therefore, some studies have shifted toward evaluating visual logical reasoning, leading to logic-oriented benchmarks such as RAVEN~\citep{zhang2019raven}, I-RAVEN~\citep{hu2021stratified}, RAVEN-FAIR~\citep{benny2021scale}, CVR~\citep{zerroug2022benchmark}, RPMs~\citep{zhang2024far}, MaRs-VQA~\citep{cao2024visual}, MathVerse~\citep{zhang2024mathverse}, MARVEL~\citep{jiang2024marvel}, PuzzleVQA~\citep{chia2024puzzlevqa}, VisCogBench~\citep{cao2024visual}, VisuLogic~\citep{xu2025visulogic}, VisualPuzzle~\citep{song2025visualpuzzles}, VisualSphinx~\citep{feng2025visualsphinx} and MV-MATH~\citep{wang2025mv}.
 These benchmarks use structured diagrams, mathematical forms, and spatial layouts to assess analogical reasoning, compositionality, and pattern induction, signaling a move toward higher-level AVR.
 However, these benchmarks still exhibit notable limitations, particularly in their partial reliance on external knowledge and lack breadth in reasoning coverage.